bootstrap-vue/bootstrap-vue/src/components/input-group/README.md

 ## Usage

-You can attach addons using either props, named slots or components.
+You can attach addons using either props, named slots and/or sub-components.

 ### Using `prepend` and `append` props